All posts

 Tax residency is a factual determination.
 The claim — "I am tax resident in Portugal" or "I am not tax resident in the UK" — requires evidence.
 The types of evidence that support or undermine a residency position are well established, and the gap between what is needed and what most nomads actually have is typically wide.

 Travel records.
 Entry and exit stamps, flight itineraries, boarding passes, immigration records.
 These establish physical presence.
-The structure indicates that most nomads have partial records — some flight confirmations, inconsistent passport stamps (especially in Schengen countries where stamps are rare for intra-zone travel), and few systematic logs.
+In practice, most nomads have partial records — some flight confirmations, inconsistent passport stamps (especially in Schengen countries where stamps are rare for intra-zone travel), and few systematic logs.
 The gap is particularly acute for nomads who travel frequently between countries that do not stamp passports on entry.

 Lease agreements and property records.
 A signed lease demonstrates habitual abode.
 Ownership records demonstrate a permanent home.
 The absence of both in any country supports a claim of non-residency but creates the nowhere problem described above.
 Short-term rental receipts (Airbnb confirmations, hotel bookings) document presence but do not establish habitual abode in the way a 12-month lease does.